-June is Immigrant Heritage Month, a time to continue supporting the phenomenal achievements and contributions of immigrant entrepreneurs in the U.S.!
-Whether you’re an immigrant entrepreneur who’s working hard to grow your business, or you’re working with a new American business owner, you’ll find low-cost resources to inspire and support future successes in this guide.
+Immigrant entrepreneurs have become a growing and essential part of the American business landscape and economy, but achieving that success can still be an uphill battle for many immigrant business owners.
+Whether you’re an immigrant entrepreneur who’s working hard to grow your business, or you’re working with a new American business owner, you’ll find low-cost resources to help support and navigate your entrepreneurial challenges in this guide.

 How immigrant entrepreneurs are making an impact

 For hundreds of years, immigrant entrepreneurs have come to the U.S. with ideas that fuel America’s economy and, often, change the world.
-In fact, according to the American Immigration Council 44.8% of businesses listed on the Fortune 500® in 2023 are the result of hard work and creativity of new, first-, and second-generation Americans.
+In fact, 44.8% of businesses listed on the Fortune 500® in 2023 are the result of the hard work and creativity of new, first-and second-generation Americans.

-Vision, dedication and strong work ethics continue to be hallmarks of many successful immigrant entrepreneurs, whether they operate retail stores or started businesses in technology, manufacturing, design, food or fashion.
+Vision, dedication and strong work ethics continue to be hallmarks of many successful immigrant entrepreneurs, whether you operate retail stores or start businesses in technology, manufacturing, design, food or fashion.
 These inherent traits are also generating impressive numbers.
-In 2022, a report found that more than $7 trillion in revenue was generated by Fortune 500 companies founded by immigrants or children of immigrants.
+In 2022, more than $7 trillion in revenue was generated by Fortune 500 businesses founded by immigrants or children of immigrants.

-While your immigrant-owned business faces unique challenges, you don’t have to go it alone.
-There are more community resources available to you than ever before, and you’ll find support for funding, legal issues, expansion, and more below.
+While immigrant-owned businesses have clearly created a lasting impact, securing funding for your business can still be a challenge.
+Even though these are unique challenges you face, you don’t have to go through it alone.
+There are more community resources available to you than ever before, and you’ll find out how you can increase your chances of getting funding.

-Luckily, there are many reputable alternative lenders that work with immigrant entrepreneurs like you to gain access to funding with fair terms.
+Luckily, there are many reputable alternative lenders that work with immigrant entrepreneurs to gain access to funding with fair terms.
 Here are some helpful resources:

-- Pursuit has a range of free and low cost business advisory services available throughout New Jersey, New York, Pennsylvania, and Connecticut.
-By working with our network of consultants, you can prepare to apply for loans, get financial management training, find support for your marketing strategy and more.
-These services are available in Spanish, French and English.
+- Pursuit has a range of free and low cost business advisory services available throughout New Jersey, New York, Pennsylvania, Connecticut, Illinois, Nevada, and Washington.
+By working with their network of consultants, you can prepare to apply for loans, get financial management training, find support for your marketing strategy and more.
+These services are available in Spanish, French and English, as well as staff who often speak languages other than english.

 - New York City’s Department of Small Business Services launched a new Immigrant Business Initiative specifically to meet the needs of immigrant entrepreneurs.
 Through this initiative, you’ll find business courses, pro bono legal help, and access to low-cost loans, with support available in at least eight languages.